Unprex/python-server/README.md

 - **stop** - Stops the server
 - **list** - Lists the online clients.
 - **ping** - Sends a ping to every client.

+## Terminal

+Simple curses terminal emulation.
+Can be used independently of the client/server.

+`MAX_HISTORY_SIZE` (line 7) can be used to set the command history size.